amaitou/Cvector/README.md

 # Methods

-Like in vectors I have implemented some Functions that would make your life easier when using `Cvector` in ur code.
+Like in vectors I have implemented some Functions that would make your life easier when using `Cvector` in your code.

 - __create_v